qiscus/QiscusCore-iOS/docs/index.md

         }
 ```

-You can get advance by adding some parameter, for example you can order the list based on either ascending `(asc)` or descending `(desc)`, or you can sort by `username` .
+You can get advance by adding some parameter, for example you can order the list based on either ascending `(asc)` or descending `(desc)`.

 ```
 QiscusCore.shared.getParticipant(roomUniqeId: roomUniqeId, offset: offset, sorting: .asc, onSuccess: { (participants) in